Readless

 Best Read Later Apps 2026: Expert Comparison of Top 9 Apps

-Readwise Reader is best for power readers who highlight and annotate ($120/year).
-Pocket is best for free users who want text-to-speech.
-Matter is best for iOS users who listen to articles ($80/year).
+Readwise Reader is best for power readers who highlight and annotate ($9.99/month or ~$120/year, as of May 2026).
+Pocket was historically the most popular free option but shut down on July 8, 2025.
+Matter is best for iOS users who listen to articles (~$60/year, as of May 2026).
 Readless is best for consolidating newsletters into AI-powered daily digests ($4.90/month).
 Here's how all 9 apps compare on pricing, features, and platform support.

-Knowledge workers spend 19% of their time searching for information rather than using it.
+Knowledge workers spend 19% of their time searching for information rather than using it (McKinsey).
 Find the best read later app to organize your content and reclaim your time.

 Start Free TrialCompare All 9 Apps